lachlantodd/Runway-Game/README.md

 My biggest lesson from this project was of scope creep.
 My initial design plan was not comprehensive enough and so I came up with features as I went along.
 This was a mistake.
 I put more features into this game than I would have if I realised the complexity and time cost it would take.
 Nevertheless, I have learnt my lesson and will take this experience with me throughout my future projects.

-NOTE: The source code, artwork and music contained within this project is copyright protected as of 2019 to Distraction Machine.
+NOTE: The source code, artwork and music contained within this project is Copyright protected as of 2019 to Lachlan Todd, Distraction Machine.